 Environmental Justice in the Bay Area

 My academic and professional pursuit of environmental advocacy has often been defined by my work on environmental justice.
 Stanford University coursework such as Global Protest and Civil Unrest, Conversations on Race and Ethnicity, and Ethical Issues in Engineering gave me perspective on the social implications of environmental engineering and science, and the impacts of environmental degradation and development inequity.
-In leading this class, I sought to fill a gap in environmental advocacy coursework that was available to my classmates and myself.

 Last day activity and sharing for Environmental Justice in the Bay Area

 Students pose with our host after volunteering at Veggielution's San Jose urban farm

 SF Chinatown Social Justice Tour

 Students visit downtown San Francisco to explore and understand social justice issues in Chinatown with volunteers from Chinatown Alleyway Tours

 Where does the water we use come from?

 The Water Forest

 While working with Conservation International Mexico as the Stanford International Public Service Fellow, I was invited to lead a morning conversation with the Ahuayoto Community Center in Santo Tomás Ajusco in the southern reaches of Mexico City.
 The Center brings together community youth and adults each weekend to learn from experts in science, cultural history, and media.